Maayavan: Release

-After some unavoidable slight delays, film finally slated to release on 14th Dec 2017.
+After some unavoidable slight delays, film finally slated to release on 14 December 2017.
 It was dubbed and released in Hindi with the same title in 2019.
 The satellite rights of the Hindi version was sold to Star India.

 Critical reception

 The film received positive reviews from critics.
 M. Suganth of The Times of India gave 3.5 stars out of 5 stating, "One of the best things about Maayavan is how it manages to keep us guessing until it reveals the killer".
 Baradwaj Rangan of Film Companion wrote "CV Kumar has terrific instincts as a producer — he single-handedly created a parallel economy from sensible, stylish, low-budget cinema.
-But as a filmmaker, he’s functional at best."
+But as a filmmaker, he's functional at best."

+Sequel

+In May 2024, a sequel was announced titled MaayaOne, with C. V. Kumar and Sundeep Kishan reprising their roles as director and lead.